noga-ba/Noga-Mano_Lab_notebook/_posts/2026-06-29-Maya_assignment.md

 *Units:* Dimensionless / Ratio

 4. **NPQ_auc**

 *Description:* Area Under the Curve of Non-Photochemical Quenching.
 The integrated, cumulative photoprotective energy dissipation over the course of the entire measurement protocol.
 *Units:* Dimensionless / Arbitrary Units (AU)

-Data processing, statistical analysis, and visualization were performed using R software, utilizing a specialized suite of packages to streamline the data pipeline:
+Data processing, statistical analysis, and visualization were performed using **R software**, utilizing a specialized suite of packages to streamline the data pipeline:

-dplyr: Employed for data manipulation and transformation, enabling efficient filtering, subsetting, variable mutation, and calculation of summary statistics (e.g., mean and standard error) across distinct species and habitats.
+**dplyr**: Employed for data manipulation and transformation, enabling efficient filtering, subsetting, variable mutation, and calculation of summary statistics (e.g., mean and standard error) across distinct species and habitats.

-tidyr: Utilized for data tidying and reshaping, ensuring the dataset was properly structured (e.g., converting between wide and long formats) for downstream analysis and modeling.
+**tidyr**: Utilized for data tidying and reshaping, ensuring the dataset was properly structured (e.g., converting between wide and long formats) for downstream analysis and modeling.

-lubridate: Applied to parse, manipulate, and standardize date formats within the experimental metadata.
+**lubridate**: Applied to parse, manipulate, and standardize date formats within the experimental metadata.

-hms: Used to manage and format time-of-day data (hours, minutes, seconds), ensuring precise alignment and tracking of measurement intervals.
+**hms**: Used to manage and format time-of-day data (hours, minutes, seconds), ensuring precise alignment and tracking of measurement intervals.

-purrr: Facilitated functional programming and iterative operations, allowing automated functions and statistical tests to be applied seamlessly across multiple subsets of the data (e.g., iterating across different algal families).
+**purrr**: Facilitated functional programming and iterative operations, allowing automated functions and statistical tests to be applied seamlessly across multiple subsets of the data (e.g., iterating across different algal families).

-broom: Used to turn messy outputs of statistical models (such as regressions or variance analyses) into clean, structured data frames (tibbles) suitable for reporting and visualization.
+**broom**: Used to turn messy outputs of statistical models (such as regressions or variance analyses) into clean, structured data frames (tibbles) suitable for reporting and visualization.

-ggplot2: Employed to construct high-resolution, publication-ready graphical representations of the photophysiological parameters.
+**ggplot2**: Employed to construct high-resolution, publication-ready graphical representations of the photophysiological parameters.

-patchwork: Utilized to combine and arrange multiple individual plots into cohesive, multi-panel composite figures with synchronized alignment.
+**patchwork**: Utilized to combine and arrange multiple individual plots into cohesive, multi-panel composite figures with synchronized alignment.

 ### Results